radiantlogic-v8/documentation-new/documentation/installation/self-managed-v9.md

 ## Overview

 This document provides instructions for installing RadiantOne Identity Data Management 9.0.0 on your Kubernetes cluster using Helm charts.
-It covers prerequisites, sizing and storage guidance, the deployment steps, and how to access the Identity Data Management control panel on your local machine via port-forwarding.
+It covers prerequisites, sizing and storage guidance, deployment steps, and how to access the Identity Data Management control panel on your local machine through port forwarding.

-Self-managed Identity Data Management can be installed on any supported Kubernetes cluster that provides a storage class for ReadWriteOnce block storage.
-The installation process exclusively utilizes Helm, meaning you will use `helm install` or `helm upgrade` commands.
+You can install self-managed Identity Data Management on any supported Kubernetes cluster that provides a storage class for ReadWriteOnce block storage.
+The installation process exclusively utilizes Helm.
+Use `helm install` or `helm upgrade` for all installation and update operations.

-To update an existing v8 deployment to v9 instead, refer to [Updating RadiantOne Identity Data Management](../upgrade-guides/updating-to-sm-v9/).
+To update an existing v8 deployment to v9, refer to [Updating RadiantOne Identity Data Management](../upgrade-guides/updating-to-sm-v9/).

 ### Chart version